Tuesday, November 15, 2011

 “Two-thirds of a person’s professional success is not based on technical skills.
-It has to do with emotional intelligence and what used to be called ‘soft skills,’” Kasrel explained.
+It has to do with emotional intelligence and soft skills,” Kasrel explained.

-Course topics include the regulation of your own emotions and self-awareness; conflict management and resolution; how to work individually and on a team; presentation skills; generational workforce challenges and understanding and working with a multicultural workforce; differences between the male and female brain; sleep architecture; the myth of multitasking; work/life balance; how to tolerate stress; and giving and receiving criticism.
+Course topics include the regulation of your own emotions and self-awareness; conflict management and resolution; how to work individually and on a team; presentation skills; generational workforce and ethnicity; differences between the male and female brain; sleep architecture; the myth of multitasking; work/life balance; how to tolerate stress; and giving and receiving criticism.

 The course consists of discussions, current articles, videos and experiential exercises.
 At the beginning of each class, students share their week in review, including professional and personal challenges that they faced.

 “It hasn’t turned into Dr. Phil, but it’s much different than what you get in a traditional classroom setting,” Kasrel said.
 “The other goal of the course is to truly have the students realize that they have something to contribute.
 Through exercises, they are able to realize their strengths and what they can bring to the table.”